-Barbara Kaplan has been studying yoga and meditation since she was 14 years old.
-In 1991, she was the youngest graduate to receive a Teacher Training certificate from The Yoga Room in Berkeley and was certified as a Phoenix Rising Yoga Therapist.
+Barbara Kaplan, RYT500 and SEP has been studying yoga and meditation since she was 14 years old.
+In 1991 she received her Teacher Training certificate from The Yoga Room in Berkeley and was certified as a Phoenix Rising Yoga Therapist.
 She has also completed Erich Schiffmann's Advanced Teacher Training program, studied with the Iyengars in India, and has practiced Vipassana meditation since 1990.

 Barbara wrote the Beginners Column in Yoga Journal, published feature articles on the Chakras and “Yoga for Good Digestion,” and appeared in three Yoga Journal calendars.
 She was interviewed on KPFA in Berkeley about the benefits of Iyengar-inspired yoga.

 Barbara studied at Vassar College and UC Berkeley.
 She did graduate work in Somatic Psychology at JFK University and is an ongoing student at Spirit Rock Meditation Center and the Diamond Heart/Ridhwan School.
-She is a certified Somatic Experiencing Practitioner and a hospice volunteer.
+She is a Somatic Experiencing Practitioner and a hospice volunteer.
 She has taught in Peru, Burma, Nepal, Hawaii, and Alaska over the years.
-She currently assists three Somatic Experiencing trainings in California.
+She currently assists ongoing Somatic Experiencing trainings in California.
 She did the teacher training for Mindful Self-Compassion with Kristin Neff and Christopher Germer in Los Angeles.

 Barbara teaches Yin Yoga, Vinyasa, Iyengar-style Yoga, Restorative Yoga, and Yoga and the Chakras.
 Besides teaching yoga and meditation, Barbara enjoys seeing students one-to-one to work therapeutically.
 She has helped many people with poses that relieve insomnia, anxiety, headaches, digestive issues, and more.
 Her safe, nurturing sessions invite clients to relax deeply, learn how to listen to the body's wisdom, and reconnect with one's center.